Virtual-Coffee/VC-Community-Docs/coffees/new_volunteer_onboarding.md

 ### Reviews and Changes

 Once you've read the docs, the next step should be making note of any lingering questions, concerns, or notes you have about the process and bringing them up to a maintainer.
-No question is to simple, or silly, and the VC maintainers Love an opportunity to provide more clarity for members.
+No question is too simple, or silly, and the VC maintainers Love an opportunity to provide more clarity for members.
 At the end of this discussion, the next step may be for you to add those answers to the docs, so the next person who views them gets to benefit from the knowledge you've gained.
 It's by this process that we make our documentation more helpful, thorough, and complete.
 So we really really do welcome as much feedback as you'd like to share.
 It makes us all better.